peichman-umd/umd-handle-django/docs/DevelopmentEnvironmentLocal.md

     * SECRET_KEY - Either comment out (a random key will be automatically generated), or populate with anything with sufficient randomness, i.e. `uuidgen | shasum -a 256 | cut -c-64`
+    * JWT_SECRET - populate with anything with sufficient randomness,
+      i.e. `uuidgen | shasum -a 256 | cut -c-64`
     * XMLSEC1_PATH - The full file path to the "xmlsec1" binary, (usually
       findable by running `which xmlsec1`)